SolomonSklash/chomp-scan/README.md

 # Chomp Scan

-A scripted combination of tools to simplify the bug bounty/penetration test reconnaissance phase, so you can focus on chomping bugs.
+A scripted pipeline of tools to simplify the bug bounty/penetration test reconnaissance phase, so you can focus on chomping bugs.

 ![](screenshots/screenshot10.png)